microsoftgraph/microsoft-graph-docs-contrib/concepts/search-concept-multipleRequest.md

 ---

 # Use the Microsoft Graph Search API to pass multiple search requests
 The Microsoft Search API allows you to include multiple search requests in a single request body.
-This capability is currently available for OneDrive and SharePoint, as well as for external contents that are ingested and indexed by [Microsoft Graph connectors](/microsoftsearch/connectors-overview) and answers types, including bookmarks, acronyms, and Q&A.
+This capability is currently available for OneDrive and SharePoint, as well as for external content that is ingested and indexed by [Microsoft Graph connectors](/microsoftsearch/connectors-overview) and answer resource types, including bookmarks, acronyms, and Q&A.

 ## Supported entity types

-The supported entity types for including multiple search requests in a request body are: **site**, **drive**, **driveItem**, **list**,**listItem**,**externalItem**, **bookmark**,**acronym**, **qna**.
+The supported entity types for including multiple search requests in a request body are: **site**, **drive**, **driveItem**, **list**,**listItem**,**externalItem**, **bookmark**,**acronym**, and **qna**.
 Entity types within the same request block should adhere to the supported entity type relationships and combinations defined in the [interleaving search](search-concept-interleaving.md) topic.

 ## Examples